-Teaching Assistants and Higher Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the Senior Leaders and Classteachers.
-The learning of all pupils remain the responsibility of the classteacher at all times.
-Teaching Assistants are line managed by Miss L Furniss, Mr M Leathes and Mrs J Knuckey.
+Teaching Assistants and Higher Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the senior leaders and class teachers.
+The learning of all pupils remain the responsibility of the class teacher at all times.

+Teaching Assistants are line managed by Assistant Head teachers.